Secret Rendezvous (band): History

-Secret Rendezvous released their debut album Paint The Town Red in 2011.
+Secret Rendezvous released their debut album Paint the Town Red in 2011.
 The album was well received by blogs and media worldwide.
-The song "Secret Rendezvous" was chosen by Coldplay for the Hypnofeed "song of the day" and got over 300,000 plays on Spotify.
-In 2012 their album got released by Sweet Soul Records in Japan and in 2013 Secret Rendezvous played at the Liverpool Sound City festival.
+The song "Secret Rendezvous" was chosen by Coldplay for the Hypnofeed "song of the day".

+In 2012, their album was released by Sweet Soul Records in Japan and in 2013 Secret Rendezvous played at the Liverpool Sound City festival.

 The single "Homie.
 Lover.
 Friend." is played by national radio 3FM, 22tracks Paris, 3voor12 radio and SlamFM.
 The self-directed video of "Homie.
 Lover.
 Friend." was premiered on Vevo.